Your Ad Here

 As submitted by Ed Bommer; Pouch Terminal was founded in 1916 by William H. Pouch, and occupied Piers 19-21.

-Ascertained from research for American Dock Comapny, there was some ownership / financial connection between American Dock and Pouch Terminal, so both American Dock and Pouch Terminal were somewhat inter-related through members of the Pouch family over the decades.
+Ascertained from research for American Dock Company, there was some ownership / financial connection between American Dock and Pouch Terminal, so both American Dock and Pouch Terminal were somewhat inter-related through members of the Pouch family over the decades.

-Pouch Terminal was a pier and warehouse complex on the east shore of Staten Island by Clifton, occupying 3 piers and offering lighterage service, but with no float bridge service listed.
-It was connected to the Staten Island Railway (operated by the Baltimore & Ohio Railroad), and was connected to the American Dock Co. further north via that railroad.
+Pouch Terminal was connected to the Staten Island Railway (operated by the Baltimore & Ohio Railroad), and was connected to the American Dock Co. further north via that railroad.

 Paul Strubeck then located some information in the New York New Jersey Port and Harbor Development Commission Joint Report with Comprehensive Plan & Recommendations, 1920: